NlCxg/MFCL/code/readme.txt

-File-data.mat is a multi-feature dataset used for test code£¬ not the pulse dataset used in this paper.
+File-data.mat is a multi-feature dataset used for test codeÂ£Â¬ not the pulse dataset used in this paper.
+Any problems please contact: guochaoxun@cuhk.edu.cn More results about this paper will be relased later.